sagecodes/cnn-pytorch-starter/README.md

 ## Loading Data

-Please visit the [Example Jupyter Notebook](example.ipynb) for examples of how to use the data loading functions.
+Visit the [Example Jupyter Notebook](example.ipynb) for examples of how to use the data loading functions.
 Or read next section on how to use data with [train.py](train.py)